INSAlgo/trainings-2018/W20_mar18_mar24/README.md

 Problems of the week
 ===

-This week we explore a new paradigm for solving optimization problem : Dynamic Programming !
+This week we explore a new paradigm for solving optimization problems : Dynamic Programming !

 ## 1 : Count number of hops